ShreyaTripathi1/ShreyaTripathi1/README.md

 ### Talking about me:

-- 👀 I’m passionate about coding, AI, ML and Data Science. <br>
+- 👀 I’m passionate about coding, Machine Learning and Data Science. <br>
       *Data Science: Because it’s fun to make sense out of chaos.
 Or at least try. 🤷‍♂️📈*
-- 🌱 Currently diving deep into Data Structures and Algorithms, and exploring Machine Learning and Web Development.
+- 🌱 Currently diving deep into Data Science, Machine Learning & Data Structures and Algorithms, and exploring Web Development.
 - 📫 Reach me at LinkedIn or just drop a mail.
 - 😄 Pronouns: She/Her